Lead Organization: The Osborne Association

 - Twenty-four percent of adults in the state of New York do not have adequate social and emotional support.

-- Thirty-four percent of children in New York state live in single parent households.
+- Thirty-five percent of children in the state of New York live in single parent households.